J. STOCK OPTIONS AND WARRANTS

 Transactions involving warrants are summarized as follows:

-There were no warrants granted, 2,019,236 warrants exercised and 257,887 cancelled or forfeited during the nine months ended September 30, 2015.
-There were no warrants granted, exercised, cancelled or forfeited during the nine months ended September 30, 2014.
+There were no warrants granted, exercised, cancelled or forfeited during the six months ended June 30, 2015 and 2014.

 Tabular disclosure of the significant assumptions used during the year to estimate the fair value of stock options, including, but not limited to: (a) expected term of share options and similar instruments, (b) expected volatility of the entity's shares, (c) expected dividends, (d) risk-free rate(s), and (e) discount for post-vesting restrictions.